AriFordsham/GHCWiki/gitlab/labels.md

 ## Operating systems

+Issues lacking of these labels are assumed to be reproducible on Linux.

  * ~macOS: Issues affecting Apple's macOS, iOS, of watchOS
  * ~Windows: Issues affecting Microsoft Windows

 ## Architectures

+Issues lacking of these labels are assumed to be reproducible on x86-64.

  * ~ARM: Issues affecting one of the ARM architectures (e.g. ARMv*, AArch32, or AArch64)
  * ~PowerPC: Issues affecting the PowerPC architecture